To download the PDF version of this document, click here.

 • Meetings/Trainings Expectations

-• Attend training sessions, education sessions, round tables, monthly President Meetings, etc.
+• Attend training sessions, education sessions, round tables, monthly President Meetings, All Council, etc.

 • Chapters to fully initiate their new members and hold any probates/bid days by established deadline